Accessibility in the Definition of Done

 If you’re working with modals, dropdowns, alerts, or other dynamic elements, make sure they’re properly announced by assistive tech.

-Building accessibility into your Definition of Done isn’t about slowing things down with red tape.
-Quite the opposite, it helps you deliver higher-quality, lower-risk work, faster.
+Building accessibility into your DoD isn’t about slowing things down with red tape.
+Quite the opposite, it helps you deliver higher-quality, lower-risk work faster.
+For agile teams, this shift makes accessibility a natural part of delivery, rather than an afterthought, ensuring that inclusion is integrated into every sprint.

 It also supports long-term change by reinforcing three essential pillars: